 We have a California driver class action case against Coca Cola Refreshments and BCI Coca Cola Bottling Company of Los Angeles.
-If you are a driver for Coca Cola, you may have heard about this class action lawsuit.

 The allegations in the case center around Coca Cola drivers not being paid for all time worked.
 Coca Cola has route systems that are unrealistic.
 Coca Cola uses the route system (called Shortrec and/or Leo).
 According to deposition testimony of Coca Cola employees taken under oath, Coca Cola uses the computerized routing system to measure predictive start and end times for driver route.

 According to documents filed in the case, the route systems place pressure on the drivers to complete the routes in certain times.